OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Independent nature of the production

-A selected DVD/BluRay or .mov file must be received at Portland Film Festival no later than FIVE days prior to its scheduled screening date for features, and FIFTEEN days for shorts.
-The Portland Film Festival will take place from August 26 to September 1, 2014.
+A selected DVD/BluRay or .mov file must be received at Portland Film Festival no later than THIRTY days prior to its scheduled screening date for features, and FORTY-FIVE days for shorts.
+The Portland Film Festival will take place from September 1-7, 2015.

 8. Festival Screenings and Scheduling